-The analysis of the legal constraints that in each jurisdiction might prevent the adoption of US style contracts can ultimately be found in the national law literature, though usually this literature is not connected to the international economic literature briefly summarized in the previous paragraph.
+The analysis of the legal constraints that in each jurisdiction might prevent the adoption of US-style contracts can ultimately be found in the national law literature, though usually this literature is not connected to the international economic literature briefly summarized in the previous paragraph.
 Needless to say, language barriers and text accessibility prevent international researchers from getting a more precise view of the legislative obstacles to US-style contracts and the local, different routes that drafters may take to accommodate the needs of the outside investors and the entrepreneur.
-There are a few exceptions, nevertheless.
+Nevertheless, there are a few exceptions.
 For instance, Lin describes the use of a contractual mechanism that is common in the Chinese venture capital sector-the valuation adjustment mechanism (VAM), which entitles investors, typically venture capital funds, to adjust the portfolio company's original valuation or to get compensation by cash or equity from the company or its shareholders upon the occurrence of certain future events.
-The author attributes this peculiarity to Chinese law not allowing limited liability companies to issue convertible preferred shares, as well as to weak protection of minority investors and other factors.22 Giudici and Agstner describes the transformation of the Italian law of the limited liability company, addressed at accommodating the needs of venture capital financing, and analyze the shortcomings of the Italian law reforms and the cultural limits that hinder their transformative effects.23
+The author attributes this peculiarity to Chinese law not allowing limited liability companies to issue convertible preferred shares, as well as to weak protection of minority investors and other factors.
+22 Giudici and Agstner describe the transformation of the Italian law of the limited liability company, addressed at accommodating the needs of venture capital financing, and analyze the shortcomings of the Italian law reforms and the cultural limits that hinder their transformative effects.23

-In the national literatures, Agstner and others24 as well as Nigro and Enriques25 analyze in detail the constrains of Italian law.26 Both articles point out that many of these constraints are self-inflicted, since scholars and courts tend to infer by analogy or through other interpretative techniques mandatory rules from other provisions of corporate law, thereby limiting the attempts to render corporate law more enabling.
+In the national literatures, Agstner and others24 as well as Nigro and Enriques25 analyze in detail the constraints of Italian law.26 Both articles point out that many of these constraints are self-inflicted, since scholars and courts tend to infer by analogy